MovingBlocks/TempDoc/Home.md

   * [[Contributor Guide|Contributor-Guide]] - anything related to contributing to Terasology including links to help you learn the related technologies
   * [[Dev Setup]] - specifically how to set up to develop on Terasology on your local machine
   * [[Fancy Git]] - more advanced Git topics that you don't _need_ to be able to run from source, but may need to submit source or maintain your source setup over time
-  * [[IssueTracking]] - how and what we're tracking using the !GitHub issue system
+  * [[Issue Tracking]] - how and what we're tracking using the !GitHub issue system
-  * [[UnitTesting]] - or the lack thereof, the most common developer sin!
+  * [[Unit Testing]] - or the lack thereof, the most common developer sin!
   * [[JavaDoc]] - well-written code explains itself, but it doesn't help to have that in an exportable format!
-  * [[TextureOrigin]] - an index for textures we use and who contributed them.
+  * [[Texture Origin]] - an index for textures we use and who contributed them.
 That way we can give credit where due and keep track of how many of our core textures are unique vs sourced from texture packs
-  * [[CommunitySuggestions]] - a place for us to store suggestions made by the public in a place that's not good for potential long-term storage (tickets, forum, etc)
+  * [[Community Suggestions]] - a place for us to store suggestions made by the public in a place that's not good for potential long-term storage (tickets, forum, etc)

 Communication
 -------------